anaadhi/ms-teams-auto-joiner/README.md

 # ms-teams-auto-joiner

-ms-teams-auto-joiner joins teams meetings at the given times and automatically leaves then when the number of attendees is below a certain number
+ms-teams-auto-joiner joins teams meetings at the given times and automatically leaves when the number of attendees is below a certain number